Table of Contents

 Every comparison article covers product catalog size and shipping speed.
 Almost none of them address what happens after you pick an app: how do you know which products are actually making you money once you factor in ad spend, fulfillment cost, and Shopify fees?

-That sounds simple, but in practice most POD sellers have three numbers they cannot easily see at the same time: what a Meta or Google ad campaign actually cost to acquire an order, what that order's fulfillment cost was, and therefore what the real margin was.
+In practice, most POD sellers have three numbers they cannot easily see at the same time: what a Meta or Google ad campaign actually cost to acquire an order, what that order's fulfillment cost was, and therefore what the real margin was.
 Without all three, repricing and budget decisions are guesses.
+Understanding your contribution margin per order is the foundation of every sound pricing and ad-scaling decision.

 The gap between a good POD stack and a profitable one is operational discipline: repricing slow sellers, pausing ad spend on low-margin products, and updating discounts in response to fulfillment cost changes.
+Ad fatigue compounds this challenge — see our guide on how to avoid ad fatigue and what ad frequency means for your campaigns.
 For sellers managing this across Printify and Printful simultaneously, that work compounds quickly.

 You may also want to compare how third-party tools like Wix-based apps stack up — see our Wix print on demand app for Shopify review for context.